zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 - **Early Session (d10)**: The GM describes the jump as a feat of athleticism.
 The character is fresh, their boots have grip.
 - **Late Session (d4)**: The GM frames the exact same jump differently.
 "You’re gasping for air," the GM says.
 "Your legs feel like lead.
 You aren't sure if you have the strength to make the clearing."

-The d4 has changed the fiction.
-It has produced a new **Fictional State**, the character’s physical limit, that everyone at the table can see, respond to, and reason about.
-The number on the sheet and the situation in the world are the same thing.
+At a well-run Breathless table, the d4 is treated as evidence of a fictional condition: ragged breath, shaking hands, depleted ammunition, panic, or fatigue.
+The die has not changed the fiction until the table expresses it as something characters can perceive, respond to, and reason about.
+Once expressed, the mechanical state and the fictional state reinforce each other.

 ### The Point of Friction: Drama vs. Administration